HLR/DomiKnowS/VQA/README.md

 |         | w/ GBI - w/o GBI | 2.06%   | 7.15%     | \-8.95% | 8.76%   | 0.00%        | 2.06%   | 1.11%   |

 ## Satisfied constraints
-The following table shows classification metrics for each of the four levels with and without `GBI`, but limited to samples where the model initially does not satisfy constraints and `GBI` satisfies constraints:
+The following table shows classification metrics for each of the four levels with and without `GBI`, but limited to samples where the model initially does not satisfy the hierarchical constraints and `GBI` satisfies the hierarchical constraints:

 |         |                  |         | Macro avg |          |         | Weighted Avg |         |         |      |
 | ------- | ---------------- | ------- | --------- | -------- | ------- | ------------ | ------- | ------- | ---- |